European Hedgehog Sexing

-Discerning between sexes often requires a considerable degree of skill, not because visual discrimination is particularly difficult, but because getting the hedgehog to uncurl can be something of an art!
+Discerning between sexes often requires a degree of skill and experience, not because visual discrimination is particularly difficult, but because getting a hedgehog to uncurl can be something of an art!

 Early authors suggested that adult females are lighter in colour and have longer and more pointed snouts than males, but none of these apparent differences bear up to scrutiny.
+That said, in our garden we have noticed that adult males seem to have “blunter” faces than adult females, although the face also seems longer in juveniles of both sexes.
 In practical terms, telling male from female at distance is largely impossible.
 I say “largely”, because there are occasions when the penis is visible.
-Often the penis will be exposed while the male is attempting to mount a female and I have seen one male gyrating on our patio with his penis extended and no obvious female in the vicinity.
-Male hedgehogs are ascrotal, literally “without a scrotum”, which means their testes remain inside the body, rather than descending into the scrotum as they do in most mammals.
-In other words, you can't see a hedgehogs testicles so they can't be used to help establish the animal's gender at distance.
+Often the penis will be exposed while the male is attempting to mount a female, and I have seen males “gyrating” on our patio with penis extended and no obvious female in the vicinity.
+Male hedgehogs are ascrotal, literally “without a scrotum”, which means their testes remain inside the body rather than descending into the scrotum, making them much less obvious than in most other mammals.
+In principle, this means it's often not possible to use testicles to help ascribe gender, although during the height of the breeding season (e.g. June/July) mature males may exhibit a significant swelling attributable to the testicles.

 If the animal can be restrained, or a clear view of the underside can be made, sexing is relatively simple based on the distance between the anus and genitals.
 The anus of both sexes is near the base of the tail, but males have a penis situated approximately medially on their belly, roughly where one might expect a belly button, about 5-6 cm (2.5 in.) away.
 As Lenni Sykes and Jane Durrant put it in Natural Hedgehog, if you feel the middle of a hog's belly and there's nothing but fur, it's a female.
 In her 1997 book, Everything You Wanted to Know About Hedgehogs, Dilys Breese explained: